 WHAT IS THE BLOCK PROJECT?

 Yes!
 BLOCK Homes are permitted, off-grid structures that are classified as Detached Accessory Dwelling Units (DADUs).
-Per the code, single-family lots with a minimum of 4,000 square feet can accommodate a DADU up to 800 square feet.
-Allen Law Group, Davis Wright Tremaine, and Suzanne Skinner have developed contracts to lawfully define the responsibilities of all parties.
+Per the Seattle Municipal Code, single-family lots with a minimum of 4,000 square feet can accommodate a DADU up to 800 square feet.
+Allen Law Group, Davis Wright Tremaine LLP, and former Assistant City Attorney Suzanne Skinner have developed contracts to define the legal rights and responsibilities of all parties involved.

 HOW ARE RESIDENTS SELECTED AND SCREENED?